 4. Set up an alternate kitchen if you plan to live in the home through the renovation

-Some families move their fridges to an alternate area and set up a temporary kitchen, using their outdoor grill and a hotplate or microwave to prepare meals.
+We do not suggest anyone live in the home during an extensive renovation, especially a kitchen renovation.
+However, some families move their fridges to an alternate area and set up a temporary kitchen, using their outdoor grill or a hotplate or microwave to prepare meals.
+Consider it glamping?

 Often our clients will schedule vacation time to coincide with a renovation.
 This is an excellent, sanity-saving idea!